robtweed/mg-webComponents/TUTORIAL.md

 You're now ready to begin the Tutorial

-# The WebComponents Pattern to use with *mg-webComponents*
+# The WebComponents Pattern

+*mg-webComponents* uses standard WebComponents.
+However, it expects them to be defined and used according to a specific pattern.
+Let's take a look at the first part of that pattern, specifically how you should define each of your WebComponents.

-The */components/tutorial* folder that you created above will contain some simple examples of WebComponents, created for use with *mg-webComponents*
+The */components/tutorial* folder that you created in the previous step contains some simple examples of WebComponents, created for use with *mg-webComponents*.

-The basic pattern to follow is shown in *tutorial-template.js*:
+The basic pattern to always follow is shown in *tutorial-template.js*:

         export function load() {